Kiss Me (2014 film)

-Kiss Me was a 2014 American romantic drama film directed by Jeff Probst based on a screenplay by Elizabeth Sarnoff.
+Kiss Me is a 2014 American romantic drama film directed by Jeff Probst based on a screenplay by Elizabeth Sarnoff.
 The film stars Sarah Bolger and Emily Osment.

 Plot

 Zoe, a 15-year-old teenager, is taken to the doctor for back pain.
 She has been diagnosed with scoliosis, which requires her to wear a back brace for several years until she stops growing.
 As she is concerned about being marginalized in school, she is dissatisfied with her mother for insisting on the use of the brace.
 Her father is dissatisfied that she has inherited the condition from him.

 Noticing a slightly older girl named Shelby in the neighborhood, Zoe introduces herself, offering her friendship.
 Zoe works a few hours a week babysitting for married couple Chance and Vera.
 Being a photographer, Chance insists that Zoe could become a model.
 Having developed a crush on Chance, Zoe impulsively kisses him one evening as he's dropping her off at home.

 Meanwhile, Shelby has accepted Zoe's friendship.
 Shelby shares with Zoe the difficulties she faces in her home life, as Shelby's father is an alcoholic who is abusive towards her and her mother.
 Shelby's parents are also conservative and controlling, insisting she stay at home if she is not working.

 As the story progresses, Zoe and Shelby encounter each other at school.
 One day after school, when Shelby isn't there to go home with her, Zoe goes to her house and sees police cars out front.
 Later, she learns that Shelby called them out of frustration over her violent father.